 Juno is the second mission of NASA’s New Frontiers program, with the first being the New Horizons probe launched in 2006 and headed to Pluto.
 The program focuses on exploring the solar system with frequent (approximately one every 36 months) spacecraft missions that will conduct focused scientific investigations designed to enhance our understanding of the solar system.

 Juno will take five years to reach Jupiter – arriving there in 2016.
 Even though it is “only” 2 planets over from Earth, Jupiter is far enough away (400 million miles from us) to be considered in the “outer” solar system.
 Once it reaches Jupiter, Juno will enter a polar orbit and at its closest will be a mere 3,100 miles (5000 km) above the colorful clouds.
 Its orbital journey will be harrowing to say the least.
 In a highly elliptical orbit, Juno will race by the equator at a rate of 60 km/s (37 miles/s) threading a narrow gap between Jupiter and it’s hazardous “radiation belts” before swinging out further into space and returning.
-In total, Juno will complete 33 orbits – each taking about eleven days resulting in a yearlong mission.
+In total, Juno will complete 37 orbits in its 20-month long mission.

 Juno will be only the second spacecraft to ever orbit Jupiter (the last being Galileo in 1995) – which makes this mission particularly exciting.
 Although eight probes have passed by the gas giant planet, they have not been close enough to Jupiter for long enough to give us the answers to the big questions that still remain about the planet.
 Shrouded by clouds, astronomers have been able to study only the very outer layers.
 The images of giant storms across reddish bands stretching around Jupiter are familiar to most.
 Even with a small telescope it is possible to make out the parallel light bands (called zones) and darker stripes of cloud (called bands).
 The oft-observed “Great Red spot” is also popular with observers and is actually a “hurricane” bigger than our Earth that has been swirling across Jupiter’s surface for hundreds of years!